mirofrankovic/m-profile-project-01/README.md

 **New users**

-* As a user, I expect to find an answers why Roman empire was so big and what happent later.
+* As a user, I expect to find an answer why Roman empire was so big and what happent later.

 **DESIGN**